Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Bermuda Grass

-After you have confirmed that the grass you have is bermuda grass, you can then move forward with inspection.
-In this phase, you will need to determine where the bermuda grass is growing and what the growing conditions are.
-This will help you make cultural changes to your lawn and figure where to focus your applications.
+After confirming that your grass is Bermuda grass, you can proceed with the inspection.
+In this phase, you must determine where the Bermuda grass is growing and the conditions.
+This will help you make cultural changes to your lawn and choose where to focus your applications.

 When to Inspect

-Bermuda Grass is a warm-season grass so it will start to grow at the second half of spring to near end of summer.
-Bermuda Grass cannot survive cold temperatures and typically begin to wither in the wintertime.
+Bermuda Grass is a warm-season grass that will grow from the second half of spring to the end of summer.
+Bermuda Grass cannot survive cold temperatures and typically begins to wither in winter.
 This means the grass will germinate from its stolons/rhizomes or sprout seeds in warm soil when temperatures are at 70 degrees Fahrenheit.
-By late spring (April), bermuda grass will be fully visible within your turf.
+By late spring (April), Bermudagrass will be apparent within your turf.

 What to Look For

-If you have bermuda grass growing on your lawn, they are hard to miss because it will cover a large portion of your property.
-Bermuda Grass can grow anywhere in your yard except for underneath trees or shaded areas.
-If it does grow in these areas it will be a dull brown color.
+Bermuda grass growing on your lawn is hard to miss because it will cover a large portion of your property.
+Bermuda Grass can grow anywhere in your yard except underneath trees or shaded areas.
+If it does succeed in these areas, it will be a dull brown color.

 Treatment

-Before starting any treatment, be sure to wear the appropriate personal protective equipment (PPE) and remember if using any type of chemical solutions to keep all children or pets off the treated area until dry.
+Before starting any treatment, wear the appropriate personal protective equipment (PPE).
+If using chemical solutions, keep all children or pets off the treated area until dry.

-To maintain a healthy bermuda grass lawn it is best to begin in the late spring when the grass is young and actively growing.
+To maintain a healthy Bermuda grass lawn, it is best to begin in late spring when the grass is young and actively growing.

 Step 1: Apply Pre-Emergent Herbicide in Mid-February to Mid-March